A surge of evangelicals in Spain, fueled by Latin Americans - Neptune Pine

 Indeed, Spain’s Catholic church — though no longer recognized as the official national faith — received 301 million euros (about $340 million) in 2020 under an agreement with the government.
 Spain’s evangelicals — though now accounting for more than 4,500 registered places of worship — received a symbolic 462,000 euros (about $523,000).

-Lescano often feels like a psychologist, as well as a pastor, for those flocking to the makeshift church.
+Lescano often feels like a psychologist for those flocking to the makeshift church.

 “Immigrants feel lonely and isolated, in a strange country, and here they receive love and hugs,” she said.
 “Here they come and share, take pounds of weight and anxiety off their bodies and minds.”